martinbiel/StochasticPrograms.jl/docs/src/manual/data.md

 ```
 Now, ``\xi_1`` and ``\xi_2`` can be created through:
 ```@example simple
-ξ₁ = SimpleScenario(-24.0, -28.0, 500.0, 100.0, probability = 0.4)
+ξ₁ = SimpleScenario(24.0, 28.0, 500.0, 100.0, probability = 0.4)
 ```
 and
 ```@example simple
-ξ₂ = SimpleScenario(-28.0, -32.0, 300.0, 300.0, probability = 0.6)
+ξ₂ = SimpleScenario(28.0, 32.0, 300.0, 300.0, probability = 0.6)
 ```
-The define `SimpleScenario`s automatically have the [`AbstractScenario`] functionality.
+The defined `SimpleScenario`s automatically have the [`AbstractScenario`] functionality.
 For example, we can check the discrete probability of a given scenario occuring:
 ```@example simple
 probability(ξ₁)
 ```